Independence of Closed-Loop Equilibria and Stability from the Choice of Control Barrier Function for a Given Safe Set: Introduction

-In general, the study of how the properties of CBF-based controllers depend on the choice of CBF remains largely unexplored.
-Indeed, a key open research question is whether the stability properties of the desirable equilibria and the existence and stability properties of undesirable equilibria are dependent or not on the choice of CBF.
+A key open research question is whether the stability properties of the desirable equilibria and the existence and stability properties of undesirable equilibria are dependent or not on the choice of CBF.
 A notable exception is~\cite[Lemma IV.3]{MA-NA-JC:23-tac}, which shows that the points of discontinuity of CBF-based safety filters are independent of the choice of CBF.
 This question is of paramount importance for various reasons.
 If different CBFs induce different undesirable equilibria, one might seek to find the CBF that \textit{minimizes} the number of such undesirable equilibria, for instance.
 Similarly, if the stability properties of the different equilibria depend on the choice of CBF, one might also seek to find a CBF that makes the desirable equilibria stable (possibly with regions of attraction as large as possible) and the undesirable equilibria unstable.